-- a) Initial performance for current interval of instruction (writing samples, student interest surveys, pre-assessments etc.) - b) Student scores on previous state standardized assessments - c) Results from other standardized and non-standardized assessments - d) Report cards from previous years - e) Results from diagnostic assessments - f) Artifacts from previous learning - g) Discussions with other teachers (across grade levels and content areas) who have previously taught the same students - h) Conferences with Students' families - i) Individual Educational Plans (IEPs) and 504 plans for students with identified special education needs - j) Data related to English Language Learner (EL) students and gifted students - k) Attendance records - I) Information about families, community and other local contexts - It is important that the teacher understands both the individual student and group strengths and challenges.
+- a) Initial performance for current interval of instruction (writing samples, student interest surveys, pre-assessments etc.) - b) Student scores on previous state standardized assessments - c) Results from other standardized and non-standardized assessments - d) Report cards from previous years - e) Results from diagnostic assessments - f) Artifacts from previous learning - g) Discussions with other teachers (across grade levels and content areas) who have previously taught the same students - h) Conferences with students' families - i) Individual Educational Plans (IEPs) and 504 plans for students with identified special education needs - j) Data related to English Language Learner (EL) students and gifted students - k) Attendance records - I) Information about families, community and other local contexts

+It is important that the teacher understands both the individual student and group strengths and challenges.
 This information serves as the foundation for setting the ambitious yet realistic goals in the next phase.

-PHASE 2: Set Two SLOs
+Phase 2: Set Two SLOs

-Based on a review of district and building data, teachers will develop two SLOs5 that address identified needs.
-A form for the development of SLOs can be found on the SEED website.
+Based on a review of district and building data, teachers will develop two SLOs that address identified needs.
 To create their SLOs, teachers will follow these four steps:

-Step 1: Decide on the Student Learning Objectives
+Step 1: Decide on the SLOs

 The SLOs are broad goal statements for student learning and expected student improvement.
 These goal statements identify core ideas, domains, knowledge and/or skills students are expected to acquire for which baseline data indicate a need.
 Each SLO should address a central purpose of the teacher's assignment and should pertain to a large proportion of his/her students, including specific target groups where appropriate.
-Each SLO statement should reflect high expectations for student learning at least a year's worth of growth (or a semester's worth for shorter courses) and should be aligned to relevant state, national (e.g., Common Core State Standards) or district standards for the grade level or course.
+Each SLO statement should reflect high expectations for student learning at least a year's worth of growth (or a semester's worth for shorter courses) and should be aligned to relevant state, national (e.g., CT Core Standards) or district standards for the grade level or course.
 Depending on the teacher's assignment, an SLO statement might aim for content mastery or else it might aim for skill development.

 SLO broad goal statements can unify teachers within a grade level or department while encouraging collaborative work across multiple disciplines.
-Teachers with similar assignments may have identical SLOs although they will be individually accountable for their own students' results.
+Teachers with similar assignments may have identical SLOs although they will be individually accountable for their own students' results